carterexp/rally-blade/README.md

 Parry lasts for a short amount of time, but nullifies basic attacks and reflects air slashes.
 This has a cooldown, which refreshes instantly if you sucessfully parry.

-Reflecting air slashes can result in a tennis-like rally.
+Reflected air slashes can be rallied back and forth.

 Players will be in a best-of-three match.